ShotaroKataoka/q-spec-agent-template/contexts/Q-SPEC Framework_en.md

 Scope: "Modify video and BGM to give players more sense of achievement" I will continue the interview within this scope.

+# Pathfinding (Interview Path Exploration)
 Topics to interview:
 - Direction of effects (fun? serious?)
+[23%]
-- Degree of change
+- Degree of change [29%]
-- ...
+- ... (other paths to be enumerated)

-First, please tell me the overall picture with breadth-first approach.
+Path entropy is high, so first, please tell me the overall picture with breadth-first approach.

 1. Will you completely renew the effects?
 Or minor modifications?
 2. Since this game has a pop atmosphere, I assume a fun effect direction, is this correct?